gulopine/steel/docs/index.rst

 ------------

 Let's get to the elephant in the room first: **Biwako requires Python 3.1.**
 There is no version of Biwako that works with Python 2.x, and there are no plans to make one.
-The goal is to work with binary data, and Biwako takes advantage of the differences between bytes and strings.
+One of the primary goal is to work with binary data, and Biwako takes advantage of the differences between bytes and strings.
 Prior to version 3, Python failed to make a proper distinction between those two types, which complicates the design of a framework that deals specifically with binary data.

 Beyond that, Biwako has no dependencies on any external libraries.
 Everything you need is in the box.